 RAN2 thanks CT1 for the LS on the indication to inform the AIoT device is permanently disabled.

-RAN2 discussed this issue and finally reached following conclusion:
+RAN2 discussed this issue and reached following conclusion:

 - RAN2 will not specify any behaviour to handle the case of paging a permanently disabled device, based on the understanding that SA2 specs already imply the device will not respond.